 The Scarlet Lady Continental – Ryans Rod and Kustom Builds a Killer Lincoln

-Chris Ryan and his wife Lori own and operate Ryans Rod and Kustom from their home in rural Ninety Six, North Carolina.
+Chris Ryan and his wife Lori own and operate Ryans Rod and Kustom from their home in rural Ninety Six, South Carolina.
 It’s quite the homestead – a sprawling property with a vintage filling station just around the bend.
 But it’s inside their shop that the magic (and lots of sanding) happens.

 Quite simply, nobody builds better “Big Cars” than the Ryan’s so it’s a good thing Chris is one of PPG’s signature painters.
 He uses a lot of their award-winning materials to cover the massive sheets of metal he sculpts into his vision of what a contemporary custom car should look like.

 You may remember the “Golden Empress” – a PPG custom-mixed candy gold ’49 Cadillac convertible which racked up so many awards they could have filled the interior of the traditionally styled “20-footer.”

 Chris and Lori followed that car up with their latest creation “The Scarlet Lady Continental.”
 Chris is from the old school and names his rides accordingly.
 The 1956 Continental Mark II showcases the Ryan’s ability to take a Detroit offering and make it so appealing it literally stops fellow motorists in their tracks.

 Like most car projects, the customization process takes more than two people.
 The entire Ryans Rod and Kustom team had a hand in the making of the ‘Lady.
 By looking at the ‘Lady’s profile the factory bodylines are easily recognizable yet different – the hallmark of a good car builder.